trueos/sysadm/api/classes/iocage.rst

 Deactivate a Pool
 =================

-The "deactivatepool" action can be used to prevent jail creation on the specified ZFS pool.
+Since only one pool can be active, the "deactivatepool" action can be used to deactivate a currently active pool.
+This should be done before using the
+"activatepool" action to activate a different pool.
+When a pool is deactivated, no data is removed.
+However, you won't have access to its jails unless you move those datasets to the newly activated pool or activate the old pool again.

 **REST Request**